People often ask me, "What happened to Kirt?" Well, here's the story of how we met and why we parted:

 To describe Kirt in a few words and honor him properly as the man he is—which is more man than most who are twice his age—I would say: "He's all brawn AND all brain, and as legendary in the bedroom as in the forest."
 He deserves that compliment; he earned it—just being himself.

 Kirt is married now and has two young sons, and he's a fantastic father!
 I'm very happy for him.
-He now runs the family pear orchard business, and is also a real estate agent in So.
+He now runs the family pear orchard business, and is also a real estate broker in So.
 Oregon.
 He still works out as a totally natural bodybuilder, and is tremendously bigger and stronger than ever!
 Life comes full circle; he just turned 46 (2014), the same age I was when we met.

 Photos of Kirt & Dorothy together by Cynthia Smalley